-HF band openings from Germany to Australia
+Example of HF band openings from Germany to Australia

-As an example, the chart below tracks 40m HF band openings for radio communication from Germany to Queensland Australia.
+As an example, the chart below tracks 40m band openings for radio communication from Germany to Queensland Australia.

-Each dot on the chart above represents a weak signal transmitted by DF2UU in Germany and received by VK4CT near Brisbane Australia.
+In this example, each dot on the chart above represents a weak signal transmitted by DF2UU in Germany and received by VK4CT near Brisbane Australia.

 In this case, spots grouped on the left-side represent signals received on the long-path bearing 246 degrees from Germany to Brisbane.
 Spots grouped on the right-side represent signals received along the short-path bearing 64 degrees from Germany to Brisbane.
 Signal strengths correlate with the sun’s solar activity.
 The strongest signals generally occur during dawn and dusk along the grey line.